How the Bible Interprets Itself

 Thou seest, brother,

-how many thousands of Jews there are which believe;
+how many thousands of Jews there are

 and they are all zealous of the law: